We will inspect your home regularly. Inspections are necessary to check the condition of your property.

 - smoke alarm sticker, with instructions on what to do if your smoke alarm sounds and how to ensure the alarm remains effective

 - water efficient checklist sticker.
-This sticker details the water efficiency of the taps within your property and will be completed by the inspecting officer during each inspection.
+This sticker details the water efficiency of the bathroom taps, shower head and toilets within your property and will be completed by the inspecting officer during each inspection.